nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `view-lesson` Displays the lesson history for all the tutor’s students.
 * `view-lesson name/John` Displays the lesson history for the student named John.
-* `view-lesson name/John subject/Math date/2023-05-03` Displays the lessons for student John, which are of subject Math, on the day 2023-05-03.
+* `view-lesson name/John lesson/Math date/2023-05-03` Displays the lessons for student John, which are of lesson Math, on the day 2023-05-03.
 * `view-lesson done/done` Displays all lessons that'd been completed
 * `view-lesson done/not done` Displays all lessons that haven't been completed
 * `view-lesson name/John done/done` Displays all lessons that'd been completed for student John